Manage temporary works on construction projects

 You must not begin demolition until the R&D survey is complete and all identified asbestos has been removed or a plan is in place to manage it during the demolition process.
 Licensed asbestos work requires 14 days' advance notification to the HSE.

 Before demolition begins, a structural survey must be carried out to identify the building's structural form, load-bearing elements, and current condition.
-This assessment forms the basis of the demolition method statement, which is a legal requirement under CDM 2015.
+This assessment forms the basis of the demolition method statement.
+CDM 2015 Regulation 20(2) requires the arrangements for demolition or dismantling to be recorded in writing before the work begins - the method statement is how this requirement is met in practice.

 The method statement must describe the planned demolition sequence, working from top to bottom and ensuring that the remaining structure is stable at every stage.
 It must specify the plant and equipment to be used, the exclusion zones around the work area, the temporary support or propping required, and the emergency procedures if unexpected structural instability is detected.

-Demolition must follow BS 6187 Code of Practice for Full and Partial Demolition, which sets out the technical requirements for safe demolition.
+Demolition should follow BS 6187 Code of Practice for Full and Partial Demolition, which sets out the technical approach to safe demolition.
+BS 6187 is not itself legislation, but following it is the recognised way to demonstrate compliance with the statutory duties - CDM 2015 Regulation 20 (demolition planned and carried out so as to prevent danger, with written arrangements before work starts) and the Health and Safety at Work etc. Act 1974.
 BS 6187 covers pre-demolition surveys, demolition techniques (including deliberate collapse, piecemeal demolition, and use of explosives), and the protection of adjacent structures, underground services, and the public.

 The method statement must be prepared or reviewed by a competent person with sufficient training, experience, and knowledge of demolition risks.
-CDM 2015 Regulation 15 requires that demolition work is planned and carried out under competent supervision at all times.
+CDM 2015 Regulation 20(1) requires demolition to be planned and carried out so as to prevent danger so far as practicable, and the contractor's general duties under Regulation 15 include ensuring work is carried out under appropriate supervision.

 Demolition and dismantling work is specifically listed as work involving particular risks under CDM 2015 Schedule 3.
 This classification has practical consequences for how you plan and manage the work.